Generalized Automorphisms of Channel Codes: Properties, Code Design, and a Decoder: Results

-Figures \ref{figure:39_24_perm}-\ref{figure:63_45} depict the FER over $E_{\mathrm{b}}/N_0$ for codes $\mathcal{C}_1$-$\mathcal{C}_3$ based on automorphisms with different weights over permutation.
-Code $\mathcal{C}_{1}$ was constructed based on a permutation ${(\Delta(\bm{T})=0)}$, whereas codes $\mathcal{C}_2$ and $\mathcal{C}_3$ were designed to have automorphisms with ${\Delta(\bm{T})=10}$ and ${\Delta(\bm{T})=5}$, respectively.
+Fig. \ref{figure:39_24_perm}-\ref{figure:63_45} depict the FER over $E_{\mathrm{b}}/N_0$ for codes $\mathcal{C}_1$-$\mathcal{C}_3$ based on automorphisms with different weights over permutation.
+Code $\mathcal{C}_{1}$ was constructed based on a permutation ${(\Delta(\bm{T})=0)}$, hence GAED equals AED.
+Codes $\mathcal{C}_2$ and $\mathcal{C}_3$ were designed to have automorphisms with ${\Delta(\bm{T})=10}$ and ${\Delta(\bm{T})=5}$, respectively, to show validity of the general approach.
 For all constructed codes, the performance of GAED-3\--BP\--10 is compared against two decoders with comparable complexity, namely the BP\--30 and the {R-$3$\--BP-$10$}.
 Additionally, Fig. \ref{figure:39_24_perm}-\ref{figure:63_45} depict the performance of the ML decoder for the constructed codes and some reference codes.
 Both are intended as an indication of the best achievable performance.
 Since the paper at hand is intended as a proof of concept, a natural gap to this performance is still observed.

 We observe that GAED-3\--BP\--10 results in lower error rates compared to BP\--30.
 For code $\mathcal{C}_{1}$, GAED-3\--BP-10 shows a gain of $0.6\,\si{dB}$ compared to BP\--30 at an FER of $10^{-3}$ and also outperforms R-3-BP-10 by $1\,\si{dB}$.
 When decoding $\mathcal{C}_2$ and $\mathcal{C}_3$, GAED-3\--BP-10 also is able to yield a gain over BP-30.
 For code $\mathcal{C}_{2}$, R-3-BP-10 obtains a gain compared to GAED-3\--BP-10.
 However, in higher SNR regime, GAED-3-BP-10 is able to close the gap to R-3-BP-10.